-The book could be a pleasant reading for many, only if Wapshott was less sympathetic to Keynes's personality and ideas.
-Of course, neutrality cannot exist in such a fundamental debate as the role of state intervention in economy--which is the core of the ideological clash between Keynes and Hayek --but Wapshott's too overt support of Keynesianism undermines the trust of the readers who expect to profit from a ballanced and impartial double biography.
-Indeed, this was my expectation while I was picking up the book from the library of Concordia Univeristy in Montreal.
+The book could be a pleasant reading for everyone, only if Wapshott was less sympathetic to Keynes's personality and ideas.
+Of course, neutrality cannot exist in such a fundamental debate as the role of state in economy--which is the core of the ideological clash between Keynes and Hayek --but Wapshott's too overt support for Keynesianism would certainly dissapoint those readers who expect a ballanced and impartial double biography.

-I surprisingly discovered that from the beginning of the book to its end, I was told the story of the "progressive" thinker Keynes (and his "followers"), who fired "the starting pistol for the Keynesian revolution" and the opposite story of the "conservative" man Hayek (and his "band"), who "blinked," "hopelessly stuck" in the mud of the "road to nowhere."
-Sure, for a Keynesian, Wapshott's work would be a triumphal feast confirming the righteousness of Keynes's theories.
-Not so for the libertarians and neo-liberals; for them, the book would be a painful, irritating experience.
+From the beginning of the book to its end, we are told the story of the "progressive" thinker Keynes (and his "followers"), who fired "the starting pistol for the Keynesian revolution" and the opposite story of the "conservative" man Hayek (and his "band"), who "blinked," "hopelessly stuck" in the mud of the "road to nowhere."
+So, for a Keynesian, Wapshott's work is a triumphal feast confirming the rightness of Keynes's theories.
+While for libertarians and neo-liberals the book is a painful, irritating experience.

 Another flaw, in my opinion, is Wapshott's excessive discussion of the emotional side of Keynes-Hayek rivalry.
 The reader is lost in a forest of quotes of reciprocal and gossipy attacks, which Wapshott often uses as examples to emphasize the humiliation and contempt with which Hayek was treated by his adversaries, while stressing the nobility of Keynes's character and ideas.
 Although juicy the story of the emotional side of the debate is much less important than the detailed exposition of the thinkers' competing ideas.